 * Deal to add up to 17 billion euros to outstanding state debt

-Italy began winding up two failed regional banks on Sunday in a deal that could cost the state up to 17 billion euros ($19 billion) and will leave the lenders' good assets in the hands of the nation's biggest retail bank, Intesa Sanpaolo.
+On Sunday, Italy began winding up two failed regional banks in a deal that could cost the state up to 17 billion euros ($19 billion).
+The rescue will see the lenders' good assets go to Italy's biggest retail bank, Intesa Sanpaolo.

 "There is the danger that other banks need state support, but I think there's more clarity now that there is a solution for the banking sector," said ING strategist Martin van Vliet.

 Italy's bond yield spread over Germany see-sawed from 168 bps in early trade to 164 bps by midday.